Yahoo Edgecast, Session-Based Playback

 The Challenge

-Live-stream audiences increasingly expected the kind of control they had with on-demand video — pause, rewind, catch up on what they missed.
+Live-stream audiences increasingly expected the kind of control they had with on-demand video: pause, rewind, catch up on what they missed.
 Our platform offered none of that.
 Viewers either watched in real time or lost the moment entirely.
 As competitors introduced DVR-like features, the absence of playback controls became a concrete retention risk.
-The obvious solution — full DVR infrastructure — was expensive, complex, and slow to build.
+The obvious solution of full DVR infrastructure was expensive, complex and slow to build.
 I needed to find a path that delivered the user experience without the cost structure.

 Key Decisions